czpeng/learngit/readme.txt

+Bsdsadsadsfdfsassfas
+safddddddddddfaf
+sdfadfsafdfs
+dsfffffffffffffffffds
+sssssssssssssssssssssss
+eeeeeeeeeeeeeeeeeeeeee
+qqqqqqqqqqqqqqqqqqqqqq
+afssffa`:`
-Git is a distributed version control system.
+sit is a distributed version control system.
 Git is free software.
 Git is a distributed version control system.
 Git is free software distributed under the GPL.